LangkaWS/Blanco/README.md

 This feature comes with some other commands like pause, resume, skip and stop.

 ### Streaming announcement
-Because there are streamers in the White Wyvern Community, they need to be announced when they begin a stream on Twitch.
+Because there are streamers in the "Vouivre Blanche" Community, they need to be announced when they begin a stream on Twitch.
 Blanco make this announcement in a dedicated channel so that everybody can go and see their stream !

 ### Events (coming soon)
 What is a community without events ?
 Blanco help you create events and manage registrations by reactions.